Have you heard about the newest trend sweeping the country? Yep, hot chocolate bombs!

 These are fairly easy to make but you will need special equipment to make the chocolate shell and that is the mold.
 It is a silicone making mold with half spheres.
 It is really important to use silicone so it releases properly.

 You can, however, use a silicone muffin tin and create a fun zig-zag type of bomb in a different shape.
+Some even come in the shape of a heart.

 They can be found online or in the chocolate mold section of most craft stores.
+Really you can use any type of chocolate mold as long as the cavity is large enough to accomodate hot cocoa mix and marshmallows.

 The ingredient list is pretty simple.